BlazejDuszynski/Safeti.pl/README.md

 # Safeti.pl - website of company providing teletechnical instalations

-Landing page built with HTML and CSS.
+Landing page built with HTML, CSS and JavaScript deployed on Hostinger.

 ## Table of contents
 * [General info](#general-info)